 We always recommend that if your door has two springs, and only one breaks, that you replace BOTH springs at the same time.
 The reason for this is simple.
 We have to assume that the previous springs were installed at the same time and when one spring breaks, usually the other spring breaks within days.
 Also, the one working spring is carrying more weight than it is made to bear, and so it is being worn down even faster.
-Always spend the few extra dollars to replace both springs–it will save you (and us) time and money in the long run.
+Always spend the few extra dollars to replace both springs–it will save you time and money in the long run.

-If you notice that your garage door falls faster than normal then this is a sign that the springs are about to break.
+If you notice that your garage door falls faster than normal, then this is a sign that the springs are about to break.
 The garage door has become off-balanced and so the weight is being transferred to the opener.
-If you notice this happening then it is important that you REFRAIN FROM RUNNING THE GARAGE DOOR!
+If you notice this happening, then it is important that you REFRAIN FROM RUNNING THE GARAGE DOOR!
 Continuing to run the door can cause your opener to break and then you will have more problems and a bigger bill to fix it.

 Jerkiness or loud noises signal that you may have a broken spring.
 Usually, this signals that one spring is broken in a two-spring system and the door is struggling to run properly.
 Run your door as LITTLE AS POSSIBLE to prevent further damage.

-When a spring breaks on the door, some openers (depending on the brand, make, model, etc;) will attempt to continue to run normally.
+When a spring breaks on the door, some openers (depending on the brand, make, model, etc.) will attempt to continue to run normally.
 The weight of the door is off balance and all the weight is placed on the opener, which is not made to hold the entire weight of the door.
 The force from the opener causes the opener to push or pull on the top section of the door and may cause it to bend.
-We can sometimes fix this issue without replacing the panel or door by adding a strut or bending the panel back in place so it is asthetically pleasing.
+We can sometimes fix this issue without replacing the panel or door by adding a strut or bending the panel back in place, so it is aesthetically pleasing.

-Remember: Never attempt to fix or replace a spring by yourself!
 Torsion springs are made to carry the weight of the door over 10,000 cycles or more.
 We have seen customers who have attempted to fix the spring themselves and spend the next hours in the ER because of near loss of fingers or injuries that can cause serious permanent damage!
 Please, consult a professional before attempting to do it yourself.
 The extra cost is worth more than loosing your fingers, or worse!